Olmesartan medoxomil, amlodipine.

-Elderly (age 65 years or over): No adjustment of the recommended dose is generally required for older people but increase of the dosage should take place with care (see Pharmacology: Pharmacokinetics under Actions and Precautions).
+Elderly (age 65 years or over): No adjustment of the recommended dose is generally required for older people but increase of the dosage should take place with care (see Precautions and Pharmacology: Pharmacokinetics under Actions).

 If up-titration to the maximum dose of 40 mg olmesartan medoxomil daily is required, blood pressure should be closely monitored.

 Renal impairment: The maximum dose of olmesartan medoxomil in patients with mild to moderate renal impairment (creatinine clearance of 20 - 60 mL/min) is 20 mg olmesartan medoxomil once daily, owing to limited experience of higher dosages in this patient group.
-The use of Azoren in patients with severe renal impairment (creatinine clearance <20 mL/min) is not recommended (see Pharmacology: Pharmacokinetics under Actions and Precautions).
+The use of Azoren in patients with severe renal impairment (creatinine clearance <20 mL/min) is not recommended (see Precautions and Pharmacology: Pharmacokinetics under Actions).

 Monitoring of potassium levels and creatinine is advised in patients with moderate renal impairment.

-Hepatic impairment: Azoren should be used with caution in patients with mild to moderate hepatic impairment (see Pharmacology: Pharmacokinetics under Actions and Precautions).
+Hepatic impairment: Azoren should be used with caution in patients with mild to moderate hepatic impairment (see Precautions and Pharmacology: Pharmacokinetics under Actions).

 In patients with moderate hepatic impairment, an initial dose of 10 mg olmesartan medoxomil once daily is recommended and the maximum dose should not exceed 20 mg once daily.
 Close monitoring of blood pressure and renal function is advised in hepatically-impaired patients who are already receiving diuretics and/or other antihypertensive agents.
 There is no experience of olmesartan medoxomil in patients with severe hepatic impairment.